laneboysrc/rc-light-controller/doc/hardware-overview.md

 - Data format is red-green-blue , while WS2812 is green-red-blue.
 This can be easily dealt with in software though.

-In order to use either WS2812B or PL9823, each LED must have its own bypass capacitor of 100nF.
+**Note that it is essential to put a bypass capacitor of 100nF over the supply pins of each LED.**

 When using the WS2812 it is advisable to not buy the bare LED, but rather the ones that come on a tiny circuit board of ~10 x 10 mm.
 This board already contains the bypass capacitor and convenient terminals for soldering.